anuranrc/apple-ml-assignment/README.md

 ## Interacting with the API

-To create the HTTP server python based Flask microframework has been used.
+Python based `Flask` microframework has been used in this assignment to create the HTTP server.
 There are two scripts in the module:
 1. ml_server.py
 2. ml_request.py